 Students should be exposed to culture and art forms like painting, sculpture, pottery, music, dance, etc. These would allow for creative expression.
-It would develop a sense of aesthetics and also enhance creativity which would, hopefully, flow into their studies later.
+It would develop a sense of aesthetics and enhance creativity, hopefully flowing into their studies later.

 4.3 Literary Activity